hariseldon99/gromacs_sims/htvs.md

 # Comparative Analysis of Two Molecular Docking Strategies

-## More modern alternative to the manual workflows:
+## Report of PandaDock:

-This one might be a better option than the detailed manual workflow given below
+This one should have been a better option than the detailed manual workflow given below

 Pandadock: https://github.com/pritampanda15/PandaDock

 Explore this with test cases.
 Compare with published protein-ligand crystal forms (1hsg with MK1): https://www.rcsb.org/structure/1HSG

-Original workflow suggestion follows:
+Preliminary results are bad, however.
+Comparison of 1htvs protein from RCSB docked with ligand MK1 (Indinavir: https://go.drugbank.com/drugs/DB00224) and comparing multiple basic settings of pandadock CPU and GPU algorithms showed poor comparison with the experimentally verified pose in the PDB.
+AMDock using autoligand, however, showed fairly good agreement with default settings.

+One thing left TODO is to test whether changing the default scoring in PandaDock (from physics based) to ML+MMGBSA might be better.

+The workflow below approaches AMDock's workflow closest.

+Workflow suggestion:
 ---
 **(EasyDock vs. HTVS Pipeline)**
 This report compares the scientific merits and limitations of two docking workflows based on the provided documents: